jatindhankhar/jatindhankhar.github.io/_posts/blog/2017-05-25-gsoc-sugar-labs-week-3.md

 <blockquote>

 So I cloned the SamToday's repo on digitalocean and ran only the web version and so far it works nicely.
-It can be accessed here **[url removed for security reasons]**.
+It can be accessed here <strong>[url removed for security reasons] </strong>.
 <br>
 I really like that it's written in Flask, makes it easier to navigate between files, since there are few files and directories to look at.
 I really don't understand the need of using Kafka.
-It looks it uses a small subset of bundles for demo, which can be viewed at **[url removed for security reasons]**.
+It looks it uses a small subset of bundles for demo, which can be viewed at <strong>[url removed for security reasons] </strong>.
 <br>
 But it doesn't use any database yet, not even Redis for  in-memory storage all the data is cached in memory of the running process.